-- All permitting work for international development and construction company of 300,000+ square foot office building in Seaport neighborhood of Boston including zoning relief, air pollution control approval, 40, 54a construction over former railroads land, and resolution of easement issues;
+- All permitting work for an international development and construction company of a 300,000+ square foot office building in the Seaport neighborhood of Boston including zoning relief, air pollution control approval, 40, 54a construction over former railroads land, and resolution of easement issues;

-- All permitting work for private college in Boston for construction of new academic building and amendment to institutional master plan;
+- All permitting work for a private college in Boston for construction of a new academic building and amendment to institutional master plan;

-- Permitting diligence during purchase and permitting work post-purchase for redevelopment of downtown Boston office building into boutique hotel;
+- Permitting diligence during purchase and permitting work post-purchase for the redevelopment of a downtown Boston office building into a boutique hotel;

-- Zoning and development analysis and permitting work for publicly traded developer of wholesale redevelopment of 1.8 million square feet of mixed uses including office, hotel, residential, recreation and retail including negotiation of Section 6 agreements under c.
+- Zoning and development analysis and permitting work for a publicly traded developer of a wholesale redevelopment of 1.8 million square feet of mixed uses including office, hotel, residential, recreation and retail, including negotiation of Section 6 agreements under c.
 121A for tax relief;

 Highlights of recent permitting and development work outside of Boston include:

-- Permitting diligence for 40B affordable housing project in Needham, Massachusetts on behalf of REIT;
+- Permitting diligence for a 40B affordable housing project in Needham, Massachusetts on behalf of REIT;